 - is a “fugitive from justice”; or

 - a minor;

-- is under indictment for a crime of violence or a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);
+- someone under indictment for a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);

 If none of these situations apply, you can still make a plan for your safety.
 See our Staying Safe page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our DC Advocates and Shelters page to find a local domestic violence organization near you.

-* DC Code §§ 22-4503(a); 7-2502.03(a)
+2 DC Code § 7-2502.03(a)